-- (13) The decline in fee-based assets as a percent of total client assets largely reflected the termination on October 1, 2007 of the Company's fee-based (fee-in-lieu of commission) brokerage program pursuant to a court decision vacating a Securities and Exchange Commission ("SEC") rule that permitted fee-based brokerage.
-Client assets that were in the fee-based program primarily moved to commission-based brokerage accounts, or at the election of some clients, into other fee-based advisory programs, including Morgan Stanley Advisory, a new nondiscretionary account launched in August 2007. - (14) Client assets per global representative equal total period-end client assets divided by period-end global representative headcount. - (15) Bank deposits are held at certain of the Company's Federal Deposit Insurance Corporation (the "FDIC") insured depository institutions for the benefit of retail clients through their accounts. - (16) Amounts include Asset Management's proportional share of assets managed by entities in which it owns a minority interest. - (17) Source: Lipper, one-year performance excluding money market funds as of February 29, 2008 and February 28, 2007, respectively.
+- (7) For a discussion about average liquidity, see "Liquidity and Capital Resources-Liquidity Reserves" herein. - (8) For a discussion about capital ratios, see "Liquidity and Capital Resources-Regulatory Requirements" herein. - (9) Equity and fixed income amounts include assets under management or supervision associated with the Asset Management and Global Wealth Management Group business segments.
+Other amounts include assets under management or supervision associated with the Global Wealth Management Group business segment. - (10) Amounts reported for Alternatives include the Company's invested equity in those funds and include a range of alternative investment products such as hedge funds, funds of hedge funds and funds of private equity funds. - (11) Revenues and expenses associated with these assets are included in the Company's Asset Management, Global Wealth Management Group and Institutional Securities business segments. - (12) Amounts represent Asset Management's proportional share of assets managed by entities in which it owns a minority interest. - (13) Source: Thomson Financial, data as of June 4, 2008-The data for the three months ended May 31, 2008 and 2007 are for the periods from March 1 to May 31, 2008 and March 1 to May 31, 2007, respectively.
+The data for the six month periods ended May 31, 2008 and 2007 are for the periods from January 1 to May 31, 2008 and January 1 to May 31, 2007, respectively, as Thomson Financial presents these data on a calendar-year basis. - (14) Percentages represent income from continuing operations before gains (losses) from unconsolidated investees and income taxes, as a percentage of net revenues. - (15) Annualized net revenue per global representative amounts equal Global Wealth Management Group's net revenues (excluding the sale of MSWM S.V., S.A.U.) divided by the quarterly average global representative headcount for the periods presented. - (16) The decline in fee-based assets as a percent of total client assets largely reflected the termination on October 1, 2007 of the Company's fee-based (fee-in-lieu of commission) brokerage program pursuant to a court decision vacating a Securities and Exchange Commission ("SEC") rule that permitted fee-based brokerage.
+Client assets that were in the fee-based program primarily moved to commission-based brokerage accounts, or at the election of some clients, into other fee-based advisory programs, including Morgan Stanley Advisory, a nondiscretionary account launched in August 2007. - (17) Client assets per global representative equal total period-end client assets divided by period-end global representative headcount. - (18) Bank deposits are held at certain of the Company's Federal Deposit Insurance Corporation (the "FDIC") insured depository institutions for the benefit of retail clients through their accounts. - (19) Amounts include Asset Management's proportional share of assets managed by entities in which it owns a minority interest. - (20) Source: Lipper, one-year performance excluding money market funds as of May 31, 2008 and 2007, respectively.

-First Quarter 2008 Performance.
+Second Quarter 2008 Performance.